 - 2. The Bill makes it an offence for a landlord or letting agent to require a person to make a payment which is prohibited, or to enter into a contract for services, or to require the grant of a loan, as a condition of the grant, renewal or continuance of a standard occupation contract. - 3.
 A "standard occupation contract" in this context means a standard contract as provided for in the Renting Homes (Wales) Act 2016 (The effect of that Act is to convert pre- existing assured shorthold tenancies into standard contracts; and that new tenancies or licences granted by private landlords, once the 2016 Act is in force, will be standard occupation contracts). - 4.
 Any person guilty of an offence under the Bill is liable on summary conviction to a fine which is not subject to any maximum on the standard scale, except an offence under section 11 (1), which carries a fine not exceeding level 4 on the standard scale. - 5.
 Any payment of money is prohibited for the purposes of the Bill, unless certain exceptions apply, as detailed in the Bill.
 These encompass a payment by a landlord to a letting agent in respect of letting agency work or property management work (as defined in sections 10 and 12 respectively of the Housing (Wales) Act 2014); and certain payments specified in Schedule 1 to the Bill.
-These are rent, security deposits, holding deposits and payments in default.
+These are rent, security deposits, holding deposits, payments in default, payments in respect of council tax, payments in respect of utilities, payments in respect of a television licence and payments in respect of communication services.